HVA-FRC-3824/ScoutinFRC/README.md

 -A login authenticaiton system with email, Google, and Apple services.

 -Compatibility with both iOS and Android.
+(Soon to be on the App Store)

 -Custom Pit Scouting system